wahltinez/small-business-guide/03-website.md

 ### Paid alternatives to Google Sites

-If you plan on processing online payments, [Shopify][12] can be a good all-in-one solution.
+If you want to process online payments, [Shopify][12] can be a good all-in-one solution.
 It has a monthly maintenance fee, but it can be used to create a website, purchase a custom domain, manage social media listings, and process online payments.

 If you don't want to create your own website and want to pay someone to do it, there are many digital agencies that can create a website for you.
 This is a relatively expensive solution, but will have the most *professional* results.
-You should never pay more than $1,000 for a custom website, and keep in mind that many agencies will charge monthly maintenance costs even if the website is not updated with new content.
+You should not pay more than $1,000 for a custom website, and keep in mind that many agencies will charge monthly maintenance costs even if the website is not updated with new content.
 Some agencies retain ownership of the website, so when you stop paying, the website is taken down — make sure that you review the terms of the contract.